What is Giardiasis?

 How is giardiasis in cats treated?

-There are a number of medications which may be used to treat giardia in cats, however no drugs been approved for treatment of giardia in cats in the USA.
+There are a number of medications which may be used to treat clinically affected cats, however no drugs been approved for treatment of giardia in cats in the USA.

 Metronidazole and Fenbendazole may be used in conjunction with each other.